mouncg/Discord-MC/README.md

 ## Getting Started
 ### Compatibility
-Latest version of Nodejs, Discord.js, and Mineflayer
-Minecraft version 1.12.2 and below
+Latest version of Nodejs, Discord.js, and Mineflayer.
+Minecraft version 1.12.2 and lower.
 ### Installing
 > Clone the Project
 ```